Anne Killigrew (lady-in-waiting)

-Anne Killigrew (baptised 7 September 1607, died 6 July 1641) was a Lady in Waiting to Queen Henrietta Maria, and the first wife of George Kirke (d.
-1675) who was Groom of the Chamber to Charles I of England.
+Anne Killigrew (baptised 7 September 1607, died 6 July 1641) was a Lady in Waiting to Queen Henrietta Maria, and the first wife of George Kirke (died 1675) who was Groom of the Chamber to Charles I of England.

 Early life

 Anne Killigrew was the eldest daughter of Sir Robert Killigrew and Mary Woodhouse.
 Her parents had twelve children, seven of them girls.
 Anne Killigrew was baptized on 7 September 1607 at Hanworth, in what was then Middlesex.

 Marriage and life at court

 Charles I of England may have helped to arrange her marriage to George Kirke, his Groom of the Chamber.
 The king attended their wedding, on 4 January 1627, and gave the couple an 80-year lease on the royal manor of Sheriff Hutton, Yorkshire.
 George Kirke retained the tenancy until 1650.